-Supporting documentation for expenses will be required.
+Supporting documentation for all expenses will be required.
 Such support may include, but is not limited to, receipts, invoices, and proof of payment.
-Recipients should also include a detailed narrative with their reimbursement request describing the expense incurred and why the expense(s) was necessary due to COVID-19.
+Recipients should also include a detailed narrative with their reimbursement request outlining the specific expense(s) and why they were necessary due to COVID-19.